Differentiated MCH Services

 In response, CQUIN is launching a community of practice focused on integrated MCH services.
 The goal of this community of practice is to support the design and implementation of models of care that are supportive to women and their children, taking into account the various needs of women before, during, and after pregnancy.

 At the end of October 2020, CQUIN hosted multi-country discussions on differentiated MCH services ahead of the launch of its differentiated MCH community of practice.

 - Overview of the gaps in MTCT (getting to the last mile), discussions on opportunities for integrated service delivery and promising practices and COVID-19 implications (ICAP/WHO/UNICEF or UNAIDS)

 - Updates from each CQUIN country team

-- Guided discussion by CQUIN/MCH Facilitator; will also include recipients of care in participation
+- Guided discussions by a CQUIN/MCH Facilitator; participation from recipients of care

 - Summary /Call to action in preparation for the larger Differentiated MCH meeting in 2021.